-The BRF-based $BE{BRF} \approx 0.60$ exactly matches that calculated using Equation 9 confirming the robustness of the tidal disentanglement methodology we present here.
-The BRF in this work.
-The BRF is able to adequately remove the Earth and atmospheric influences on the measured groundwater level levels (Figure 6a).
-While BRFs-BRFs are capable of indicating system confinement and estimating BE, they have not been illustrated useful used for estimating hydraulic properties.
+The BRF-based $BE{BRF} \approx 0.60$ exactly matches that calculated using Equation 9 confirming the robustness of the tidal disentanglement methodology we present in this work.
+The BRF is able to adequately remove the Earth and atmospheric influences on the measured groundwater levels (Figure 6a).
+While BRFs are capable of indicating system confinement and estimating BE, they have not been used for estimating hydraulic properties.